 Our school's overarching distinctively Christian vision for pupils is 1 Corinthians 12:12, "There is one body but it has many parts.
 But all its many parts make up one body".
 RSHE is underpinned by a clear set of embedded values and principles that complement the school ethos and permeate through the teaching practice, resources and classroom management of RSHE lessons.
-Our school values which drive the vision are stewardship, courage, hope, forgiveness, friendship and compassion.
+Our school values which drive the vision are stewardship, forgiveness, friendship, courage, hope, compassion, respect, kindness, love, perseverance, service and thankfulness.

 RSHE is learning about the emotional, social and physical aspects of growing up, relationships, sex, human sexuality and sexual health in an age and stage appropriate manner.
-It will equip children and young people with accurate information, positive values and the skills to enjoy healthy, safe and positive relationships, within which they value their sexuality and take responsibility for their health and wellbeing both now and in the future.
+It will equip children and young people with accurate information, correct scientific terminology, positive values and the skills to enjoy healthy, safe and positive relationships, within which they value their sexuality and take responsibility for their health and wellbeing both now and in the future.
 We recognise the importance of RSHE in preparing children and young people to live safe, fulfilled and healthy lives.
 The objective of RSHE is to support children and young people through a journey of physical, emotional and moral development, through the teaching of essential knowledge, skills and values within the framework of the law, relevant provisions of the Equality Act, 2010 and through the teaching of the Christian perspectives on relationships and sex.